Blog » How Much Does It Cost to Make a Mobile App in 2021?

 If your app requires payment processing, integration with a payment gateway is required to achieve that.
 Most payment processors such as Stripe, Braintree Payment Systems, and the likes provide more or less the same integrations.

 More importantly, what kind of integrations are important for your business.
 Here are a few payment collection options to think through as you are working on the requirements and scope of your app.

 - And few more

 You will likely have different coupons and promotions that can change the development effort.
-Additionally, do you need to collect one-time payment or subscription-based payment?
+Additionally, do you need to collect one-time payments or subscription-based payments?
 Yearly, monthly, single coupon, multiple-couple, metered billing?
 All these factors will determine the cost.

 CRM, BackOffice, and Other Business Applications Integration